brillout/wildcard-api/docs/readme.template.md

 // We install the Wildcard middleware app.use(wildcard(getContext));

-// We define the `context` object async function getContext(req) {
+// We define the context object async function getContext(req) {
+  // `req` is Express' request object

   const context = {};

-  // Authentication middlewares usually make information about the logged-in
+  // Express authentication middlewares usually make information
-  // user available on the request object, for example `req.user`. context.user = req.user;
+  // about the logged-in user available at `req.user`. context.user = req.user;

+  // We add authentication operations to the context object
-  context.login = req.auth.login;
+  // in order to make them available to our endpoint functions. context.login = req.auth.login;
   context.logout = req.auth.logout;